 If you are looking to translate your element labels, form intros etc see this article.

-For those not wishing to use transifex below you can find information about how to manually add translations.
+Below you can find information about how to manually add translations.

 Location (top)Fabrik language files are located in